cylondata/twister2/docs/examples/collectives/task/task_examples.md

 # Task Examples

 Task examples demonstrate the task API.
-The task api has the capability of deploying tasks by abstracting the communication logic to the api users.
+The task API has the capability of deploying tasks by abstracting the communication logic to the API users.
 Basically, the task layer does the job of creating the task graph based on the user description and builds the underlying communication.
 The task API also supports a thread model which user can select based on preference.
 Task examples are in two forms representing batch and stream